skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 static volatile uint32_t system_millis = 0;
 ```

-Write a small handler for the interupts from systick to increment the system_millis value:
+SysTick has a predefined interrupt service routine called sys_tick_handler() where we can add the functionality upon the interrupt triggering.
+In this case, to increment the system_millis value:

 ```c
 void sys_tick_handler(void){